Ada-Developers-Academy/ada-build/preparing-to-code/environment-setup/README.md

 ## Installfest

+### Installing Homebrew, Ruby, VS Code & Git

-In the Ada Textbook curriculum we have an [installfest](https://github.com/Ada-Developers-Academy/textbook-curriculum/blob/master/00-programming-fundamentals/installfest.md) prepared which will walk you throug installing all the software required to start at Ada.
+In the Ada Textbook curriculum we have an [installfest](https://github.com/Ada-Developers-Academy/textbook-curriculum/blob/master/00-programming-fundamentals/installfest.md) prepared which will walk you through installing all the software required to start at Ada.

 #### _macOS High Sierra_, _macOS Sierra_, or _OS X El Capitan_